 Our family’s traditional recipe has always been to use a high quality Pecorino Romano (Locatelli is by far the best) mixed into the rice, along with ground beef made meatball style, and some peas.

 After my great grandmother and Great Aunt Nancy passed away, my mother inherited the important job of making the Rice Balls for Christmas because she used to watch them do it when she was little.
 There was no written recipe to follow, so thankfully she remembered all the steps.

 The Rice Balls of my childhood were huge…think snowballed sized.
 A knife and fork were totally necessary to eat them.
 And while they were absolutely delicious, I have been dreaming of a bite sized version where you could taste all the flavors all at once.

 So for these Mini Arancini Rice Balls, we followed the same process, but on a much smaller scale.
 We started with a pinch of brown rice that we pressed flat in the palm of our hands.
 Then we added the meat mixture and a few peas.

 Then, in the other hand, we grabbed two bigger pinches of rice and flattened it a bit to make the top of the Rice Ball.

 After rolling it around, it should look like this.
 If any meat or peas stick out, just pop them back in!
 My mom’s came out a little better than mine, but whatever.
 They all tasted amazing in the end.

-Next the ball is lightly dipped in egg white, then breaded using season breadcrumbs.
-We used gluten free, but feel free to use whatever you have.
+Next the ball is lightly dipped in egg white, then breaded using seasoned breadcrumbs.
+We made gluten free arancini rice balls, but feel free to use whatever breadcrumbs you have.